Consent Page

 property

-). - Every checkbox input needs to have a hidden input element with the same name and no value attribute.
-Hidden inputs are used to detect which checkboxes the customer did not check yet.
+. - Every checkbox input needs a hidden input element with the same name and no value attribute.
+Hidden inputs detect which checkboxes customers didn't check.

-- The hidden input elements must bear the same name as the checkbox.
-In the example above, it is
+- Hidden input elements must have the same name as the checkbox.
+In the example above, it's

 newsletter_sales